XinRC/CS-2124/lecture3/README.md

 ---

 ### Overloading Output Operator (<<)
 Adding `friend std::ostream& operator <<(std::ostream& os, const Person& rhs);` into he class would grant the operator `std::ostream& operator <<(std::ostream& os, const Person& rhs){}` function access to private data and members.
 After, you can create the function either inside or outside the class.
 This means the follow code overloaded the `<<` method.
-You can also just define the friend function within the class - but the `friend` keybword must be in the front.

 ```C++
 class ...{